-Rather than treat this as a classroom exercise, focus on pointing out the menu commands and encourage your students to explore Adobe Community Help and other online resources at home.
+Rather than treating this topic as a classroom exercise, focus on pointing out the menu commands and encourage your students to explore Adobe Community Help and other online resources at home.
+You could set students the task of finding answers to a set of lesson review questions such as those below, and then follow up with discussion in the next class.